 Headquartered just a stone’s throw from Silicon Valley, Armanino has been working with leading fintech and cryptocurrency companies in an audit, tax, and advisory capacity since 2014.
 This exposure served as a launch pad into the world of blockchain and accounting.

 “Innovation is a big focus for us.
-It is something that we actually live because we’ve enshrined it as a strategic anchor for the firm,” said Noah Buxton, a partner at Armanino.
+It is something that we actually live because we’ve enshrined it as a strategic anchor for the firm,” said Noah Buxton, a director at Armanino.

 Buxton leads Armanino’s Crypto & Digital Assets practice and was part of the team that began experimenting with use cases for the technology.
 By 2018, they realized there was a major opportunity at the intersection of accounting and distributed ledgers.
 In January 2019, Armanino launched a dedicated practice focused on the crypto and digital assets industry.